semillastan/semillastan.github.io/_posts/2015-07-20-blogging-with-jekyll.md

 ---
 layout:     post
-title:      Blogging with Jekyll
+title:      The life of Stanley
 date:       2015-07-20
 summary:    Welcome to the awesome life of Stanley.
-categories: jekyll semillastan
+tags: jekyll semillastan
 ---

-The awesome life of Stanley begins here.
+The awesome life of Stanley begins here (again).

+In an attempt to create the best way of showing who Stanley is, this page was created.
+Finally, a decision was made: to stay with Github Pages together with Jekyll.

+Welcome to my page.